 Starting in mid 1943 British Bomber Command launched a stronger and dedicated air bombing campaign on the city, specially during the last week of November, damaging several cultural buildings that included Kaiser-Friedrich-Museum and Pergamonmuseum.
-City records reported that the latter was severely hit during the RAF strike on the night of 28/29 January 1944 -677 bombed Berlin- by a stick of incendiary bombs that caused severe damage to the building’s roof and the skylights after major fires were started.
-The museum was hit again during the big US strike on Berlin-Mitte on 3 February 1945 (937 heavy bombers), several bombs caused great damage on the building, including the Mschatta facade room and destroyed the footbridge which linked the Kaiser-Museum.
-Some American bombs caused further damage to the Museumsinsel on March 18th, 1945 (1,263 Eighth Air Force bombers) with Altes Museum taking the worst damage, gutted by fire and left in a ruined state.
+City records reported that the latter was severely hit during the RAF strike on the night of 28/29 January 1944 -677 bombers raided Berlin- by a stick of incendiary bombs that caused severe damage to the building’s roof and the skylights after major fires were started.
+The museum was hit again during the big US strike on Berlin-Mitte on 3 February 1945 (with 937 heavy bombers): several bombs caused great damage on the building, including the Mschatta facade room and destroyed the footbridge which linked the Kaiser-Museum.
+Some bombs caused severe destruction to the Museumsinsel on March 18th, 1945 (1,263 Eighth Air Force bombers) with the adjacent Altes Museum taking the worst damage, gutted by fire and left in a ruined state.

 Further damage was inflicted during the Soviet assault on the Third Reich’s Hauptstadt during April-May 1945, but the museum structure survived mostly intact to the ground battles.
 Artillery shells, splinters and small-arms fire damaged the facade and windows.
 Finally, on May 1st, Red Army’s troops took the northern part of the island and occupied the museums.